Creating Sanctuary for Shame and Shadow: 2nd Auckland workshop: Dec 6th 2019 FULLY BOOKED!!!!!

 Shame, by its very nature, is highly contagious, does not like to be named or talked about, and plays a primary role in the creation of our shadow.
 And yet, it has much to teach us as individuals, persons-in-relation, and self-as-therapist.
 The neurophysiological patterning of shame, similar to that of trauma, can profoundly disrupt persons’ social engagement system.
 Shame-constrained persons are unable to reach out to participate in the relational repair that could end their isolation.
 To work effectively with shame, it is important to know as much as we can about our own relationship with shame and the ways our body-mind resists and veils our awareness to the presence of shame.
 In this workshop we will explore body-based and mindful practices that can support us to know shame from the inside out, so we remain present with self and our people when shame makes its power-full presence felt.

-Please Note : Attendance at this event is a pre-requisite to attending the weekend Retreat later in the year.
+Please Note : Attendance at this event is a pre-requisite to attending the weekend Retreat.

 About the presenters:

 Dr Ruth Lawson-McConnell has a PhD in Counselling Psychology, is a counsellor, trainer and clinical supervisor, who has trained and worked in the UK, Canada and New Zealand, and grew up in the Amazon region of Brazil.
 Her areas of interest include attachment-based counselling, neuro psychotherapy, working with partners of sex addicts and betrayal trauma, as well as parent consulting on emotional and behavioural issues related to attachment dynamics in children.
-She trained with Dr Gordon Neufeld in Vancouver in the Developmental Attachment paradigm.
+She trained with Dr Gordon Neufeld in Vancouver in the Developmental Attachment paradigm and is a Professional Associate of the Neufeld Institute.
 She has lectured in England, New Zealand and Australia and is a popular conference speaker and workshop presenter.
 She lives in Auckland with her two adult daughters, a labradoodle and two cats.